 Our survey also found that there were various influences on people’s career choices.

 Overall, women were more likely to report that their family played a large role in impacting both their educational and career decisions.
 On the other hand, men reported that they turned to sources outside the family for guidance, such as friends, peers, recruiters, and others.
 Most individuals followed in the footsteps of a family member or relative.

 When asked about the impact of higher education, the majority of the general population admitted this was also a key factor in their decision-making.
 One major benefit of working in the skilled trades is the debt saved from avoiding student loans.
-But, surprisingly the cost of higher ed did not factor as much with that surveyed group as expected.
+But, surprisingly, the cost of higher ed did not factor as much with the surveyed group as expected.
 For some, the decision to go into a job outside the skilled trades may be due to a need to repay student loans.